Ira Glass: Public image

 The nature of his voice also inspires commentary in the media.
 Vogue called his voice "the aural embodiment of Sensitive Guy Who Is Friends with All the Girls."
 American Journalism Review called his voice "adenoidal" and said it has a "slight stutter, not a speech defect, but a verbal tic, a device".
-Johnson said Glass' voice sounds like it does not belong on the radio and that it is "kind of querulous, decidedly conversational."
+Johnson said Glass's voice sounds like it does not belong on the radio and that it is "kind of querulous, decidedly conversational."

 Jenji Kohan has said that Glass is part of the inspiration behind the character Maury Kind on her show Orange Is the New Black, in particular, his glasses.
 She offered Glass a role on the show, but he "politely declined" the offer due to his busy schedule.